softsideoftech/content/pages/already-knowing.md

  We ended up talking for what felt like an hour.
 I had gotten more and more frustrated as the conversation went on.
 I really needed her to hear me.
 Why didn't she "get it"?

- _She was too closed off_, I had implictly decided.
-I became increasingly forceful, as if I could somehow crack her defenses open and she would finally "see the light".
+ _She was too closed off_, I had implicitly decided.
+I became increasingly forceful as if I could somehow crack her defenses open and she would finally "see the light".

 In a fit, I called her out for being closed off and "erecting a bubble" around herself.

  > _I had just made it personal.
 Bryce was hurt._